Global Existence for the unstable Cahn-Hilliard equation in 2D with a Shear Flow: Introduction

+This scaling shows that increasing the flow amplitude $A$ strengthens the stabilizing effect of the shear flow by reducing the accumulation of nonlinear terms over the enhanced-dissipation time scale.

+However, increasing the flow amplitude $A$ through the above scaling does \emph{not} by itself remove the difficulty caused by a large destabilizing cubic coefficient $|a|$.
+Indeed, the term $\Delta(a u^3)$ enters the nonlinear estimates through the size of $|a|$, and its contribution has to be controlled within the bootstrap argument.
+Thus, in Theorem \ref{mainthm}, the smallness of $|a|$ should be understood not merely as a consequence of the rescaling, but as part of a sufficient quantitative regime in which the cubic destabilizing effect can be dominated by the enhanced dissipation induced by the shear flow.
+This balance is reflected in Propositions \ref{bootestprop1} and \ref{bootestprop3}.

+In view of the above discussion, it is natural to ask whether sufficiently strong shear flows can still suppress blow-up for large $|a|$, and what the corresponding sharp relation between $|a|$ and the flow amplitude $A$ should be.

-\item [(2).]
-Theorem \ref{mainthm} shows that the $L^2$ blow-up of the unstable Cahn-Hilliard equation can be suppressed via a shear flow.
-More precisely, let us consider the unstable Cahn-Hilliard equation without advection, that is
+\item [(3).]
+Theorem \ref{mainthm} shows that the $L^2$ blow-up of the unstable Cahn--Hilliard equation can be suppressed via a shear flow.
+More precisely, let us consider the unstable Cahn--Hilliard equation without advection, that is

 where $\varepsilon>0$, $a<0$ and $b \in \R$.
-It is well-known that if the \emph{Landau-Ginzburg free energy} of the initial data is sufficiently negative, that is, if
+In the phase-field interpretation, the regime $a<0$ corresponds to an unstable free-energy landscape in which concentration fluctuations may be amplified rather than restored.
+It is well known that if the \emph{Landau--Ginzburg free energy} of the initial data is sufficiently negative, that is, if

 is sufficiently large, where